-Jakob Junis better, but Royals' losing streak goes on
+Jakob Junis improves on biggest weakness, but Royals' losing streak goes on

 This was better for Jakob Junis ... but not good enough to help his team end a long skid.

-The 25-year-old Junis bounced back from a pair of rough outings with a quality start, but KC's offense remained dormant in a 3-2 loss to the Texas Rangers on Wednesday night at Kauffman Stadium.
+The 25-year-old Junis bounced back from a pair of rough outings with a quality start, but KC's offense remained mostly dormant in a 3-2 loss to the Texas Rangers on Wednesday night at Kauffman Stadium.

 The Royals have now lost nine straight and 15 of their last 16.
 They fell to 22-52 overall and have mustered a combined 38 runs in 18 June games.